yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure13/README.md

 ### Experimental methodology

-For figure 13a, we use publicly available data to analyze starlink satellite failures.
+For Figure 13a, we use publicly available data to analyze starlink satellite failures.
 Starlink satellites decay data is available on [Space-track](https://www.space-track.org).

-For figure 13b, our experiments are based on data from China Telecom Tiantong T900 satellite phone.
+For Figure 13b, our experiments are based on data from China Telecom Tiantong T900 satellite phone.

 ### How to run the code
 ```